bkryza/clang-uml/README.md

 ## Contributing

-If you would like to contribute to the project, please checkout [contributing guidelines](./CONTRIBUTING.md).
+If you would like to contribute to the project, please check out [contributing guidelines](./CONTRIBUTING.md).

 ## LICENSE